 When you evaluate a COI, it’s important to ask:

-- Is the business name listed on the form the same as the company you expect to work with?
+- Is the business name listed on the certificate of insurance form the same as the company you expect to work with?

-- Will the policy be active during the entire time you will be working with the contractor or vendor?
+- Will the policy be active the entire time you work with the contractor or vendor?

 - What type of insurance policies are active?

 - Are the limits of the policy sufficient?